-- A. Drawings showing existing construction and utilities are based on casual field observation only. - 1.
-Verify that construction and utility arrangements are as shown. - 2.
-Report discrepancies to Architect before disturbing existing installation. - 3.
-Beginning of demolition work constitutes acceptance of existing conditions that would be apparent upon examination prior to starting demolition. - B. Separate areas in which demolition is being conducted from other areas that are still occupied. - 1.
-Provide, erect, and maintain temporary dustproof partitions of construction specified in Section 01 5000 in locations indicated on drawings. - C. Maintain weatherproof exterior building enclosure except for interruptions required for replacement or modifications; take care to prevent water and humidity damage. - D. Remove existing work as indicated and as required to accomplish new work. - 1.
-Remove items indicated on drawings. - E. Services (Including but not limited to HVAC, Plumbing, Fire Protection, Electrical, and Telecommunications): Remove existing systems and equipment as indicated. - 1.
-Maintain existing active systems that are to remain in operation; maintain access to equipment and operational components. - 2.
-Where existing active systems serve occupied facilities but are to be replaced with new services, maintain existing systems in service until new systems are complete and ready for service. - 3.
-Verify that abandoned services serve only abandoned facilities before removal. - 4.
-Remove abandoned pipe, ducts, conduits, and equipment, including those above accessible ceilings; remove back to source of supply where possible, otherwise cap stub and tag with identification. - F. Protect existing work to remain.
+- A. Drawings showing existing construction and utilities are based on casual field observation only. - Verify that construction and utility arrangements are as shown. - Report discrepancies to Architect before disturbing existing installation. - Beginning of demolition work constitutes acceptance of existing conditions that would be apparent upon examination prior to starting demolition. - B. Separate areas in which demolition is being conducted from other areas that are still occupied. - Provide, erect, and maintain temporary dustproof partitions of construction indicated on drawings. - C. Maintain weatherproof exterior building enclosure except for interruptions required for replacement or modifications: take care to prevent water and humidity damage. - D. Remove existing work as indicated and as required to accomplish new work. - Remove items indicated on drawings. - Services (Including but not limited to HVAC, Plumbing, Fire Protection, Electrical, and Telecommunications): Remove existing systems and equipment as indicated. - Maintain existing active systems that are to remain in operation: maintain access to equipment and operational components. - Where existing active systems serve occupied facilities but are to be replaced with new services, maintain existing systems in service until new systems are complete and ready for service. - Verify that abandoned services serve only abandoned facilities before removal. - Remove abandoned pipe, ducts, conduits, and equipment, including those above accessible ceilings; remove back to source of supply where possible, otherwise cap stub and tag with identification. - F. Protect existing work to remain. - 1.
+Prevent movement of structure; provide shoring and bracing if necessary. - Perform cutting to accomplish removals neatly and as specified for cutting new work. - Repair adjacent construction and finishes damaged during removal work. - 4.
+Patch as specified for patching new work.